-A boat trip into Halong Bay, a world heritage listed site in North Vietnam is a spectacular experience.
+A boat trip into Halong Bay, a world heritage listed site in North Vietnam, is a spectacular experience.
 The beauty of this region leaves you spellbound as you cruise alongside hundreds of sheer limestone peaks rising out of the sea, stone mountains clad in jungle, ancient caves and thundering waterfalls.

 The other area is Bai Tu Long Bay (which means Baby Dragon).
 In comparison, the surprises here are very real.
 Beautiful secluded beaches, exploring isolated caves by kayak, and the highlight – a candlelight dinner in a cave.